 6. You’ve reached a plateau

 You’ve followed a healthy, low-calorie diet, improved your exercise habits, and haven’t missed a dose of semaglutide.
 You have watched your weight reduce and are excited.
 But, suddenly, the scale has stopped budging–You’ve hit a weight-loss plateau.
+Don’t be scared.
+A plateau in weight loss is a common experience.

+Plateaus occur when your body adapts to changes in diet, exercise, or medication, and progress slows down.
+When this happens, it’s essential to reevaluate your diet and ensure you are still maintaining a calorie deficit by choosing nutrient-dense foods and controlling portion sizes.
 Consider also changing your workout routine.
-If you’ve been doing the same exercises for a while, your body may have adapted.
-Try adding a variety of routines, like increasing intensity or resistance training.
+If you’ve been doing the same exercises for a while, your body may have become accustomed to them.
+Try adding a variety of routines, such as increasing intensity or incorporating resistance training.

 7. You have a pre-existing medical condition